-In another example, a node may `vote' for something and its \twin will `forget' and contradict the vote; again, to the rest of the system, this will appear indistinguishable from a single node behaving in a `questionable' manner.
+In another example, one \twin may send a vote in one round, and its \twin will ``forget'' it has voted in the next round; again, to the rest of the system, this will appear indistinguishable from a single node violating safety rules.

-\Twins is based on the insight that most interesting \byzantine attacks can rely on a correct implementation of the protocol, such that a \byzantine node appears to be honest.
-Therefore, a message not generated by the correct implementation will not be generated.
-This eliminates trivial issues such as semantically invalid messages as well as more complex scenarios, \eg sending a message without justification.
-Thus, leveraging existing code, \Twins can automatically cover most material \byzantine behaviors.

-Indeed, in Section~\ref{known-attacks}, we demonstrate that several famous attacks on BFT protocols are reinstated in the \Twins approach.
-Furthermore, in all cases, protocols break within fewer than a dozen protocol steps, hence it is realistic for the \Twin approach to expose the problem.
-In two of these attacks, it took the community more than a decade to discover protocol flaws that \Twins would have surfaced within minutes.
-Additionally, we have built \Twins testing into a production setting in which \Twins exposed (self-injected) subtle safety bugs within minutes of testing.